Ford Offers Vehicle Special Order Service for Fleets

 In another instance, a major truck rental fleet requested that VSO relocate odometer fuses from truck dashboards because customers were tampering with the odometer and adjusting their mileage, costing the company millions of dollars per year.

 VSO also offers weight distribution de-ratings for truck fleets that request a lower gross vehicle weight to qualify for a lower truck classification.
-“It’s a complicated process that sometimes calls for going from one class to another and adjusting the 17-
+“It’s a complicated process that sometimes calls for going from one class to another and adjusting the 17-position VIN, but we always try to accommodate the customer with VSOoptions,” said Scafidi.

 VSO does not offer special paint for every vehicle line.
 E-Series makes up about 75 percent of its orders.
 According to Scafidi, VSO’s paint chip chart consists of 34 colors not offered via regular production options.
-Special formulation colors are also available with
+Special formulation colors are also available witha minimum quantity mandate.

 Improving Turnaround Time